Article· Foundations· beginner

 That's it.
 You just automated invoice follow-ups.
 It'll run forever until you turn it off.

-If you get stuck, use our free business audit to map out your processes.
-We'll show you exactly which automations to build first and which tools to use.
+If you get stuck, book a free business audit and we'll map out your processes — we'll show you exactly which automations to build first and which tools to use.

 Let's say you spend 3 hours a day on repetitive admin work.
 Invoicing, follow-ups, data entry, appointment scheduling, quote generation.
 That's 15 hours a week.
 That's 60 hours a month.

-Most Australian SMEs tell us they could take on 20-30% more work if they just had the time.
+Most Australian SMEs we work with tell us they could take on 20-30% more work if they just had the time.
 The bottleneck isn't demand.
 It's your calendar.

 Process automation is not expensive.
-Most small businesses spend $50-200/month on automation tools.
-Compare that to $72,000 in lost billable time.
+Most of the small businesses we work with spend $50-200 AUD/month on automation tools, well under the $72,000 AUD/year opportunity cost.
 The ROI is absurd.

 Don't.
 Pick two processes.
 Nail them.
 Then move to the next two.
 If you try to automate your entire business in one go, you'll get overwhelmed, nothing will work properly, and you'll give up.